 CAS is capable of delivering some GTED attributes for the person logging in to Drupal, as part of the login process.
 This means you don't have to configure and maintain an LDAP module nor manage an LDAP service account (read: no need to keep up with an expiring service account password).

-While GT's CAS service will provide authentication for any site within the ".gatech.edu" domain, by default it won't release any attributes.
-You'll have to request what attributes your application needs by filling out this web form: https://iam.gatech.edu/gted/data_steward_request.html.
-(Note that this is the same web form that you use to request a GTED LDAP service account.)
+While Georgia Tech's CAS service will provide authentication for any site within the ".gatech.edu" domain, by default it won't release any attributes.
+You'll have to request what attributes your application needs by filling out the OIT IAM Data Steward Request Form (this is the same web form that you use to request a GTED LDAP service account.)
 Make sure you specify CAS authentication and whatever data you need under Data Request.
-Also, for the URL for your application, you'll want to specify something like "http://yoursite/**".
-The double-asterisk is critical.